TNTatOffice/TNTatOffice/README.md

 - 👋 Hi, I’m @TNTatOffice
-- 👀 Javascript, HTML and CSS
+- 👀 Javascript, HTML, and CSS, React, and NodeJs
-- 🌱 On road to becoming a full time full stack developer
+- 🌱 On the road to becoming a full-time, full stack developer

 <!---